You know that feeling? It’s not a good one!

 It doesn’t have to always be like this.
 There are many ways to improve your joint flexibility that you can do daily, by yourself and without shelling out loads of money on medication and therapy.

-Here are 5 simple things you can do each morning to make improvements to your flexibility and start waking up with a glorious stretch rather than a creak and crack.
+Here are 5 simple things you can do each morning to ease your joint pain and make improvements to your flexibility.

 Okay, you might be groaning at the thought of this, but there are immense benefits to doing regular stretches before you start your day.
 You can go from the agonising trepidation of actually moving your body in the morning to waking with ease.

 Keep it simple and regular.
 Simple and regular is the key.

 Four morning stretches you can do in bed for arthritis.

 - Side stretch